eddmann/eddmann.github.io/_posts/2016/2016-02-29-bringing-back-the-blink-tag-using-javascript.md

 ---
 layout: post
 title: 'Bringing Back the Blink Tag using JavaScript'
-meta: 'Quick implementation to bring back the Blink tag to modern browsers'
+meta: 'A quick JavaScript implementation to revive the nostalgic Blink tag in modern browsers.'
+tags: javascript
 ---

-Who doesn't miss the the `blink` tag that was ever-present in years past.
+Who doesn't miss the `blink` tag that was ever-present in years past?
-I thought it would be fun to quickly code up a JavaScript implementation which replicated the functionality that has 'sadly' been removed in modern browsers.
+I thought it would be fun to quickly code up a JavaScript implementation that replicates the functionality that has 'sadly' been removed in modern browsers.

 <!--more-->